wubizhi/BGC-UNet/README.md

 - **Patch-Based Methodology:** Enhances model performance with dilated sampling.
 - **High-Speed Simulation:** Achieves up to 248x faster simulations compared to traditional CESM BGC-enabled runs.
 - **Extensible Framework:** Potential for future expansion to other biogeochemical variables beyond surface chlorophyll.

+## Datasets

+the data post-processing scripts and associated resources can be found at \url{https://pan.baidu.com/s/12eivQECCHlB2JH22e8HAkw?pwd=a9rx} with the code: a9rx.

 ## Installation